wanyuac/GeneMates/README.md

 Since our article for this package is under preparation, the package and helper tools should be used with caution.
 Please cite this repository if you use our tool:

-- **Y. Wan, R.R.
-Wick, J. Zobel, M. Inouye, D. Ingle, K.E.
-Holt**, GeneMates: an R package detecting horizontal co-transfer of bacterial genes, GitHub: github.com/wanyuac/GeneMates, 2019.
+- Wan, Y., Wick, R. R., Zobel, J., Ingle, D. J., Inouye, M., & Holt, K. E. (2020).
+GeneMates: an R package for Detecting Horizontal Gene Co-transfer between Bacteria Using Gene-gene Associations Controlled for Population Structure. *BioRxiv*, 2020.02.29.970970. https://doi.org/10.1101/2020.02.29.970970.

-This project is supported by the Department of Biochemistry and Molecular Biology, University of Melbourne, Australia.
+This project was supported by the Department of Biochemistry and Molecular Biology, University of Melbourne, in Victoria, Australia.

 ## Table of Contents